SpiRaiL/emoji_party_2/README.md

 ## License

-My code is all under the Lib directory and is free open source under under CC0 1.0 (see file) Everything else is flutter generated files.
+My code is all under the Lib directory and is free open source under under [ CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)
+Everything else is flutter generated files.